macleanl3vin/PlatformVue/README.md

 # PlatformVue
 # What is this?
-- This is a Industry Authentic Full-stack website that uses the following technologies:
-  - HTML/CSS
-    - Used to define the structure of the web content, CSS styles and designs the appearance of the content.
-  - JavaScript
-    - Adds interactivity and dynamic behavior to the web page.
-  - Vue JS
-    - Framework used to build the user interface with reactive components.
-  - Firebase/Firestore
-    - Serves as the real-time cloud database, storing and syncing data for my website.
-    - Enables dynamic content updates and efficent data management.

-- The project involves building a web application to assist teachers in managing their daily lesson plans and lesson notes more effectively.
+- This is a Industry Authentic Full-stack website it involves building a web application to assist teachers in managing their daily lesson plans and lesson notes more effectively.
 It's divided into several milestones:

 1. Build a Responsive Web Page
 - Create a responsive web page using HTML, CSS, and JavaScript.